 Can I Give My Dog Squash?
-Answer: Yes, cooked is okay
+Answer: Yes, but not raw

 Squash Serving Suggestions

 You can pour some homemade soup over rice, pasta, or their regular dog food.
 In order to make sure your dog is getting all the recommended nutritional requirements, it’s advisable that you continue to feed them store bought dog food 3 to 4 times a week.

 Remember that although your dog may want to eat something like squash, there are limits to what is safe for them to eat.
 Keep your dog from eating raisins and grapes, onions, garlic, spices (including salt), most nuts and all junk foods.
 Of course, you probably already know that.